The Choirboys (group): Original members (2005)

 The original line-up of the group was made of Patrick James Aspbury (born 9 June 1993, died 12 April 2017) Chelmsford), Eskricke Francis Benedict "Ben" Inman (born 19 March 1993, Starbeck, Harrogate, North Yorkshire) and Charles John "CJ" Porter-Thaw (born 11 December 1994, Sheffield).
 Both Aspbury and Porter-Thaw were members of Ely Cathedral choir and Inman was a member of the choir of Southwell Minster.

 In the summer of 2005, they were selected from cathedral choristers around the UK for a recording contract with Universal Classics and Jazz, and released their self-titled first album in November of that year.

 After an intensive promotional tour of television and radio stations, they performed at several events, including the Southwell Minster St. Cecilia Concert, the Ely Cathedral May Day Concert and charity concerts in London venues such as the Royal Albert Hall.

 The first trio has since moved on and retired from singing as trebles at their respective cathedrals.

 Inman recorded as a solo artist on the James Newton Howard soundtrack for the 2005 film, King Kong, and has since retired as a treble chorister from Southwell Minster.
 He won the Trebby Award for 'Best Solo Treble Track' in 2006 for "Fairest Isle".

 Death of Aspbury

 On 12 April 2017 at age 23, Patrick Aspbury was hit and killed by a train at Chelmsford station in the UK while a patient at the mental health clinic Linden Centre in Essex.
 The facility is under scrutiny for having a large number of patients commit suicide while under the clinic's care.
 A year earlier, Aspbury had been missing for 48 hours while under treatment and a large search of the area was conducted by police.
 He eventually returned home on his own.

-An inquest into Aspbury's death determined from video footage at the railway station, that Aspbury intentionally jumped into the path of a moving train that was travelling at 60 miles per hour.
-The singer was being treated at the Essex Centre for schizophrenia, but was given a day pass to leave the facility at the time of his death.
+An inquest into Aspbury's death determined from video footage at the railway station, that Aspbury intentionally jumped into the path of a moving train that was travelling at 60 miles per hour (100 km/h).
+The singer was being treated at the Essex Centre for schizophrenia, but was released on a day pass into the care of his father on the day of his death.